-7 5.2 RACM Analysis
+5.2 RACM Analysis

 To evaluate the VOC and NO_x sources in the NWF NAA, UDAQ first evaluated the 2017 baseline emission inventory described in section 3, examining emission categories with the highest emissions contributions first, then proceeding to examine smaller emission categories, in an attempt to identify the most impactful strategies first.
-Thus, Tables 56 and 57, which overview the results of UDAQ's RACM analysis, are presented in descending order of the magnitude of emission category, as is the corresponding TSD for this analysis.84 Next, the UDAQ identified control techniques currently in place for
+Thus, Tables 56 and 57, which overview the results of UDAQ's RACM analysis, are presented in descending order of the magnitude of emission category, as is the corresponding TSD for this analysis.92 Next, the UDAQ identified control techniques currently in place for source categories and determine if existing controls and rules are up to date with federal guidance and other states moderate ozone NAA rules.

-$^{83\,\}mathrm{All}$ these rules are found in the Utah Administrative Code.
+$^{^{91}\,\}mathrm{All}$ these rules are found in the Utah Administrative Code.

-84 Northern Wasatch Front Area Source Reasonable Available Control Measures (RACM) Analysis for Ozone Control.
+92 Northern Wasatch Front Area Source Reasonable Available Control Measures (RACM) Analysis for Ozone Control.
 Technical Supporting Document (TSD). https://documents.deq.utah.gov/air-quality/planning/DAQ-2023-001246.pdf